Heritage Fantasy

 the team

-Writing credits include fiction and nonfiction.
-Fiction: “Walmart: Population 4” (Variant Literature), and “Terranueva” (The Future Fire).
-Nonfiction: “Can Mitski and her Stans Save American Theatre?”
-(Electric Review); “Heritage Fantasy” (Cream City Review); “I’m Proud of my Queer Fandom” (Electric Literature); “Longing for the Magic of My Childhood Home” (Catapult); and “Best Club, Worst People” (the Under Review).
+Her writing credits span genres, from solo shows to speculative fiction.
+Recent credits in fiction include: “Happy Atonement!”
+(No Sleep Podcast), “Walmart: Population 4” (Variant Literature), and “Terranueva” (The Future Fire).
+In nonfiction: “In The Substance, the Real Horror is the Pursuit of Youth” (Electric Literature), “Can Mitski and her Stans Save American Theatre?”
+(Electric Literature); “Heritage Fantasy” (cream city review); “Longing for the Magic of My Childhood Home” (Catapult); “I’m Proud of my Queer Fandom” (Electric Literature), and “Best Club, Worst People” (the Under Review).

 Katie is a graduate of the 2021 Tin House Summer Workshop, and holds a B.F.A. in Acting from the University of Maryland, Baltimore County (2011).